dallasrlones/telemetry-test-framework/testing.md

         -   Validate that files are created in the correct directory and are named using the appropriate convention.
     -   **Edge Cases:**
         -   Handle cases where the file cannot be written (e.g., due to a full disk or permission issues).
-5.  **Comparison Module (`compare.go`):**

-    -   **Test Telemetry Comparison:**
-        -   Validate that the comparison correctly identifies differences between baseline and post-update telemetry data.
-    -   **Edge Cases:**
-        -   Handle cases where the telemetry data files are incomplete, missing, or corrupted.

 #### **2. Integration Testing**